 When to call your Midwife, Doctor or Maternity ward

+Remember that you are the one who is most familiar with your baby’s movements in pregnancy.
 Call your midwife, Doctor or maternity ward right away or seek immediate medical care if you see that your baby has stopped moving or is moving much less than normal.
 For more information, you can contact bump2baby scan.